oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Binding to an SD-JWT {#integrity-protection-of-the-presentation}

-The hash value in `sd_hash` binds the KB-JWT to the specific SD-JWT that it covers.
+The hash value in the `sd_hash` claim binds the KB-JWT to the specific SD-JWT.
 The `sd_hash` value MUST be taken over the US-ASCII bytes of the encoded SD-JWT, i.e., the Issuer-signed JWT, a tilde character, and zero or more Disclosures selected for presentation to the Verifier, each followed by a tilde character: